nielssorensen/OpenEmu-wiki/Next-Version-(clean).md

 ## UI change
 - bug: query entered into searchbox doesn’t persist after game play but the results do. expected: search string should also persist in the box after game play.
 - bug: during gameplay, titlebar cuts off the gameview http://i.imgur.com/laMOjtR.png
+- bug: game scanner view doesn't pop up when there are import issues to resolve.
 - crash: search field-related. steps to replicate: enter search in library mode, click another category like save states, click back to library category, enter in a search again (notice it won't actually filter and give a result), switch back to save states yet again, then switch back to library once more, enter a search, crash: https://gist.github.com/anonymous/0105333cd1c4e03eb42a
 - properly center blank slate content (subtract titlebar height)
 - fix grid view drop indicator (extends below titlebar)